Hanani04/EduTrack/README.md

-# Student Productivity Dashboard
+# EduTrack

+**Organize Your Academic Journey**

 Static web prototype prepared for the IMS566 Individual Project.

 ## Project Overview

-The Student Productivity Dashboard helps a secondary school student monitor academic performance, homework completion, attendance, co-curricular achievements, subject registration, and class information.
+EduTrack helps a secondary school student monitor academic performance, homework completion, attendance, co-curricular achievements, subject registration, and class information.
 The project is intentionally database-free so it can be published directly with GitHub Pages.

 ## Demo Login